StarRocks/starrocks/docs/loading/Spark-connector-starrocks.md

             // Replace it with your path to the directory "csv-data".
             .load("/path/to/csv-data")
         )

     // 2.
-Write to starrocks with the format "starrocks", and replace the options with your own. val query = (df.writeStream.format("starrocks")
+Write to StarRocks by configuring the format as "starrocks" and the following options.
+    // You need to modify the options according your own environment. val query = (df.writeStream.format("starrocks")
             .option("starrocks.fe.http.url", "127.0.0.1:8030")
             .option("starrocks.fe.jdbc.url", "jdbc:mysql://127.0.0.1:9030")